Latest Update: (According to the latest update in the 4R Principle, Reprocess has been added to be 5R Principle.)

 1. Use reusable plastic bags or cotton bags for shopping.

-The newspaper is recycled to egg cartons, shoe boxes, etc.
+ii.
+The newspaper is recycled into egg cartons, shoe boxes, etc.

 a. methane gas can be recovered from decomposing organic matters.

 b.
 If there is still plastic waste left over after being reduced, reused, and recycled.
 It can be used to make energy.
-It is the process to convert waste product into the resources (such as fuel, heat etc.) through biological means.
+It is the process to convert waste products into resources (such as fuel, heat, etc.) through biological means.